Deautonomisation by singularity confinement and degree growth

-In this Section we give a rigorous formulation and justification for the full deautonomisation procedure as a detector of the dynamical degree of a mapping that possesses a space of initial conditions.
-We first recall the definition of the singularity confinement property, for a second-order mapping, in the sense of the existence of a space of initial conditions for the mapping, in both the autonomous and non-autonomous cases.
-We then review the known classifications of autonomous and non-autonomous mappings according to their degree growth and according to whether they have a space of initial conditions, and deduce which cases full deautonomisation should be shown to discern between.
-Next we outline the period map defined for complex rational surfaces with effective anticanonical divisor, which will be the main tool in our formulation.
-For this tool to be applicable in the cases we need, we must prove Theorem \ref{effectivenesstheorem}, which states that in a wide class of mappings -- including deautonomised versions of all those in the classification of QRT-type mappings in \cite{RCGOautolimits} (or \cite{canonicalforms}) -- if a mapping with a space of initial conditions is non-integrable, then the surfaces forming this space still have effective anticanonical divisors.
-We then show that coefficients in a non-autonomous mapping can always be parametrised by appropriate computation of the period map, in a way that linearises their evolution and such that the characteristic polynomial of the linearised recurrences will have the dynamical degree of the mapping as a root.
+In this Section we give the necessary setup in order to give a rigorous formulation and explanation of the mechanism by which the dynamical degree is reflected in confinement conditions.
+We first recall the definition of the singularity confinement property for a second-order mapping, in the sense of the existence of a space of initial conditions for the mapping, in both the autonomous and non-autonomous cases.
+We then review the known classifications of autonomous and non-autonomous mappings according to their degree growth and according to whether they have a space of initial conditions.